Skip to main content

 Zeebe

-Zeebe, as a workflow engine, is fully active-active and replicates data between its brokers.
-Due to its replication logic, it can handle an entire region failure without data loss, but requires a proper partition and replication setup.
-Consider reading through the cluster technical concept to learn more about the Raft protocol.
+Zeebe operates in an active-active mode and replicates data between its brokers.
+Due to its replication logic, it can handle an entire region failure without data loss, but it requires proper partitioning and replication.
+Read through the cluster technical concept to learn more about the Raft protocol.

 Elasticsearch

-We recommend the approach of one Elasticsearch per region and configuring Zeebe to export the Elasticsearch data in both regions.
+We recommend the approach of one Elasticsearch per region and configuring Zeebe to export the Elasticsearch data to both regions.

-Camunda components are active-passive components and in their current state not highly available as we're limited by the included exporters that would cause data issues when running multiple instances at the same time.
+These Components are active-passive components and, in their current state, are not highly available.
+These Components are limited by the included exporters that would cause data issues when running multiple instances at the same time.

-In every region, there can be only a single component instance running (for example in Region 0, 1 instance of Operate, 1 instance of Tasklist; same in Region 1).
+Only a single Component instance can run in each region (for example, in Region 0, there is 1 instance of Operate and 1 instance of Tasklist; the same is true in Region 1).

-This means that one instance will be actively serving traffic, while the other is on standby.
+One instance must be actively serving traffic while the other is on standby.

-• OpenSearch (both managed and self-managed) is not supported in this dual-region setup.
+Amazon OpenSearch is not supported in dual-region configurations.

 • Kubernetes clusters, services, and pods must not have overlapping CIDRs.
-Each cluster must use distinct CIDRs that do not conflict or overlap with those of any other cluster; otherwise, you will encounter routing issues.
+Each cluster must use distinct CIDRs that do not conflict or overlap with those of any other cluster to avoid routing issues.

-• The regions (for example, two Kubernetes clusters) must be able to connect to each other (for example, via VPC peering).
+• The regions (for example, two Kubernetes clusters) must be able to communicate with each other (for example, via VPC peering).
 See example implementation for AWS EKS.

 • Kubernetes services in one cluster must be resolvable and reachable from the other cluster and vice-versa.
 This is essential for proper communication and functionality across regions: